-11.3 Records will include:
+- 11.1.
+Accurate and timely record keeping is an important part of the school's accountability to children and their families and will help us in meeting our key responsibility to respond appropriately to welfare concerns about children. - 11.2.
+All concerns, discussions and decisions made, and the reasons for those decisions, will be recorded in writing.
+Information will be kept confidential and stored securely. - 11.3.
+Records will include: - a clear and comprehensive summary of the concern - details of how the concern was followed up and resolved - a note of any action taken, decisions reached and the outcome - 11.4.
+Records will be factual, accurate, relevant, up to date and auditable.
+They will support monitoring, risk assessment and planning for children and enable informed and timely decisions about appropriate action to take. - 11.5.
+All staff members, governors, volunteers, contractors and activity providers will ensure that they record and report safeguarding concerns in line with guidance from the ESSCP Keeping Records of Child Protection and Welfare Concerns Guidance.

-- a clear and comprehensive summary of the concern: - details of how the concern was followed up and resolved; - a note of any action taken, decisions reached and the outcome. - 11.4 Records will be factual, accurate, relevant, up to date and auditable.
-They will support monitoring, risk assessment and planning for children and enable informed and timely decisions about appropriate action to take. - 11.4 All staff members, governors, volunteers, contractors and activity providers will ensure that they record and report safeguarding concerns in line with guidance from the ESSCP Keeping Records of Child Protection and Welfare Concerns Guidance. - 11.6 The DSL will ensure that records are maintained accurately for children with safeguarding concerns and that stand-alone files are created and maintained in line with requirements of the above guidance.
+11.6.
+The DSL will ensure that records are maintained accurately for children with safeguarding concerns and that stand-alone files are created and maintained in line with requirements of the above guidance.